DCBryon/HackstreetBoys/README.md

-# FreshLens: Recipe Generation from Food Images
+# FreshLens: A Fresh Persepective On Meal Planning

-This platform allows users to upload images of food or take pictures directly, identify the food items present, and then generate recipes using those ingredients.
+This platform allows users to upload images of food or take pictures directly, identify the food items present, and then generate healthy recipes using those ingredients.

 ## Instructions for Setup and Running